Zack Gelof: International career

-Gelof played second base for Team Israel in the 2023 World Baseball Classic, in which Team Israel went 1-3 and was eliminated in group play.
+Gelof played second base for Team Israel in the 2023 World Baseball Classic.
+In the competition, Team Israel went 1-3 and was eliminated in group play.

+Due to an injury, he did not play for Team Israel in the 2026 World Baseball Classic.
+He thereby missed out on an opportunity to play on the team alongside his younger brother Jake.

 Gelof Brothers Foundation

 In November 2023, Gelof and his brother created the Gelof Brothers Foundation.
 Its mission is to provide resources and assistance to support the development of youth.
 That month they hosted an inaugural youth sports camp for children ages 8-13 at Cape Henlopen High School in Lewes, Delaware.